 Supapa advertises itself as an urban/slow food restaurant, and I definitely found that description fitting.
 The menu features Romanian comfort foods done well.
-The atmosphere is friendly and relaxed and makes you want to linger.
+The relaxed atmosphere is friendly and relaxed and makes you want to linger.
 The menu also features a nice selection of local wines and craft beers.
 Make sure to try one of their freshly made soups!
 They have really good and reasonable prices.

 Street Foisorului, Number 107, Sector 3 // +40 742 246 246

 During my time at Experience Bucharest, one of our group dinners was a lamb roast at Lulu’s Social Bistro.
 When I saw the photos, I was legitimately upset I had missed this particular dinner.
 I contacted the chef, and he was nice enough to organize a separate roast dinner.